matthiask/406.ch/posts/20250912-llms-are-making-me-a-better-programmer.md

 Or of course the equivalent invocation using `live_server.url` when using the `live_server` fixture from [pytest-django](https://pytest-django.readthedocs.io/en/latest/helpers.html#live-server).

-Of course Tim [pointed me towards `page.pause()`](https://mastodon.social/@CodenameTim/115096138737981083) which I didn't know.
-For now I don't know which method is preferrable. `page.pause()` is probably better but I still thought writing the process down made sense.
+Of course Tim [pointed me towards `page.pause()`](https://mastodon.social/@CodenameTim/115096138737981083).
+I didn't know about it; I think it's even better than what I discovered, so I'm probably going to use that one instead.
+I still think writing down the discovery process makes sense.

+## TLDR

+Claude Code helped getting me to get of the ground with adding end to end tests to my projects.
+Now, my tests are better because -- at least for now -- I'm not using AI tools anymore.